alxshelepenok/lumen/content/posts/2020-05-13-fully-decentralized-app-ens.md

 ENS domains can resolve to IPFS hashes.

 We've deployed our Fleek insfrastructure on IPFS + ENS to demonstrate how it works.
 Simply go to [fleekhq.eth](https://fleekhq.eth/) to witness how an ENS domain resolves to IPFS.
 Make sure you are using a [browser which resolves ENS domains](https://codeclimbing.com/how-to-visit-ens-enabled-websites-your-gateway-to-web3/) to access the site.
+Alternatively, you can append `.link` to an ENS domain to access it, such as <https://fleekhq.eth.link>

 IPFS and ENS go hand in hand perfectly!